Allergies & the Environment

 - Avoid cigarette smoke, aerosol fumes, and smoke from a wood-burning fireplace, as these can aggravate the allergy symptoms.

 If your symptoms don’t go away, or you experience severe symptoms, visit your doctor for a consultation.
-Dr. Payal Bhandari can help you figure out the underlying cause of your allergies.
 Working together on a personalized treatment plan can effectively reverse these inflammatory conditions.